taprobane99/iMac5KLinux/README.md

 Simple script to download, build, and install 5K Kernel on iMacs.

+Works on Ubuntu, Mint, and other Debian distros.

 Not tested on all iMacs (I only have a late 2015 iMac).
 Backup important files before running.

 Needs 35GB Disk Space (hopefully less now I disabled debug symbols) and 90 minutes compile time on a 2015 i7 iMac.